 So you have refreshed your memory on the four promises of the Exodus.
 Let’s get back to the showdown between Jehovah God and Pharaoh.

 God tells Moses to prepare the people of Israel to “get out of Dodge”.
 He even instructs them to prepare to ask the Egyptians for their precious metals and all of the treasures of Egypt as they leave the land.
-That is all of the increase brought on the backs of the Hebrews shall be theirs as they leave the land!
+That is all of the increase brought on the backs of the Hebrews and shall be theirs as they leave the land!
 Pharaoh was thought to be the highest manifestation of any Egyptian god, in fact he was considered to be the son of Ra in the flesh.
 As it turns out, his selfishness will end up killing the firstborn of all of Egypt.
 The tenth plague indeed did break the resilience of Pharaoh.
 But it also showed that Pharaoh’s selfish actions killed many.
-And his son was indeed died, never to inherit the throne.
+And his son was indeed dead, never to inherit the throne.
 Here is a glyphic depiction of Pharaoh:

 The Israelites would see this as a complete and utter defeat of Egypt.
 And they would see the first of the promises of the Exodus fulfilled.
-Watching as God whittled down the resolve of both the Egyptians and of their Pharaoh would have freed them from the overarching mindset of the Egyptians as slave-drivers and the Hebrews as slaves.
+Watching as God whittled down the resolve of both the Egyptians and of their Pharaoh and how He freed them from the overarching mindset of the Egyptians as slave-drivers and the Hebrews as slaves.
 They would have gained more and more confidence in their God and in following His leader chosen for them, Moses.
 All of this is important to note as the nation of Israel prepares to leave its home of more than 400 years.

 How do these plagues apply to us today?
 Well, they don’t.
 Not exactly.
 But at the same time, all scripture is useful as we read in 2 Timothy 3:16.
 While we don’t have exact correlations to each of the plagues, we need to be reminded that we many times look to success, work, money, power, prestige, nature, pets, and even children as gods in our own lives.
 Yet, at the end of the day we too need to be set free from our entrenched positions in order to follow God’s leading sometimes.
 In fact, many times we are enslaved by our jobs, by our hobbies, by our lifestyles in such a way as to convince ourselves that we are unable to live without them.
 God can’t always use us as participants in His on-going work when we are unwilling let go of something we are holding onto tighter than Him.
 He may allow plagues to hit us.
 Not necessarily to punish us, but that we may come once again to be aware of His existence and recognize His role in our lives.
 We may then return to the place where we rely on Him for providence and acknowledge His involvement in our lives.
 We should live our lives with such a fervor and energy that others will see His omnipotence and exclusive power working through us.
-And if we will allow a God to use us and work through us, maybe others would also see and come to know the living true son of the living God, Jesus.
+And if we will allow God to use us and work through us, maybe others would also see and come to know the true son of the living God, Jesus.
 He too died, but not as a result of the selfish actions of His father, like Pharaoh and Ra.
 But rather in a selfless act, Jesus, chose to die in order that all people would come into a relationship with Himself and His father so that when they are worshiping and believe in Him, they too are saved and not plagued.

 To start at the beginning of the Easter/Holy Week series, click here